-The adaptor code should be implemented in a separate file.
-The reason for this is that it makes it very simple then to build the simulation code without having to link to Catalyst.
+The adaptor code should be implemented in a separate source file.
+The reason for this is that it simplifies the simulation code build process.
 The fact that there are only three calls to the adaptor from the simulation code also helps in this matter.

 As shown above, the adaptor code is responsible for the interface between the simulation code and Catalyst.
 Besides being responsible for initializing and finalizing Catalyst, the other responsibilities of the adaptor are:

-- Querying Catalyst to see if any co-processing needs to be performed - Providing VTK data objects representing the grids and fields for co-processing
+- Querying Catalyst to see if any co-processing needs to be performed. - Providing VTK data objects representing the grids and fields for co-processing.

-Some pseudo-code is shown below gives an idea of what this would look like in the adaptor:
+The pseudo-code shown below gives an idea of what this would look like in the adaptor: